1. They started off as a secret society

 2. The PRB were radical in their time, and not everyone liked it

 In fact most of the establishment couldn’t bear it.
-These young artists aimed to overturn everything artists were being taught at the Royal Academy School; teachings that held up the Renaissance painter Raphael as the pinnacle of artistic achievement, but that the PRB saw as formulaic and backward looking.
+These young artists aimed to overturn everything artists were being taught at the Royal Academy School.
+These teachings held up the Renaissance painter Raphael as the pinnacle of artistic achievement, but that the PRB saw as formulaic and backward looking.
 By going back ‘Pre-Raphael’ to medieval and early Renaissance painters, they planned to recapture what they saw as simplicity and truth in art.
-Inspired by the flat compositions and minute detail of these early paintings, particularly frescoes, they rejected any hierarchy of symbols in their paintings (giving equal weight to the figures and the environment surrounding them) they painted directly on to white grounds making their colours startlingly bright, and gave their forms sharp outlines with little shadow.
+Inspired by the flat compositions and minute detail of these early paintings, particularly frescoes, they rejected any hierarchy of symbols in their paintings (giving equal weight to the figures and the environment surrounding them).
+They painted directly on to white grounds making their colours startlingly bright, and gave their forms sharp outlines with little shadow.

 In 1850, Charles Dickens described Millais’s depiction of the Virgin Mary in Christ in the House of His Parents as a degenerate type, one who was ‘horrible in her ugliness’.